 Pink Argyle Diamonds

-At a time when other investments have suffered unparalleled chaos and uncertainty, natural fancy-colored diamonds have steadily appreciated in value.
+In today’s global economic landscape, we are living in uncertain financial and political times unlike any the world has experienced before.
+The Covid 19 pandemic has further compounded the uncertainty.
+The flight to alternative and tangible hard assets that provide reliable returns and safety from market turmoil continues to grow worldwide.
+Natural fancy-colored diamonds have steadily appreciated in value year after year and have provided protection and safety.
 Over the last decade, Argyle pink diamonds have consistently broken records on the global auction market, demonstrating the robust nature of the diamond market and the unceasing international demand.
 Christies auctions have surpassed records the last few years for both the most expensive investment grade diamonds and the highest price per carat.
-In April 2014, Christies auctioned top quality, fancy pink, blue and yellow diamonds with prices exceeding of $1 to $2 million per carat, leading Christies to declare 2014 the year of the colored diamond.
-Rahul Kadakia, Head of Christies New York, states,

 Investing in Colored Diamonds